Hey Kids (Start Here)

 Newton

 P.S.
-Seriously though, ‘notable hair’?
-What is it?
-I already tried to google you like a creeper and you must be social-media averse or have everything locked down because I cannot find anything, though I didn’t look very hard.
+Seriously though, “notable hair?”
+What does it look like?
+I’ve already tried to google you like a creeper and you must be social-media averse or have everything locked down because I can’t find anything!

 P.P.S.
 If you were an aspiring pilot are you, by any chance, a gamer?